Jonnits/MovieMinded-client/README.md

-# myFlix-client
+# MovieMinded-client

 ## About This Application

-myFlix-client is the client-side of a web application that provides users with information about top movies, directors and genres.
+MovieMinded-client is the client-side of a web application that provides users with information about top movies, directors and genres.
 Users can create and delete accounts, update their personal information, and create a custom list of their favorite movies.

 ## Features